Years ago, when I was low on cash during the holiday season, this is the song I would sing.

 In addition to this, online shopping has other benefits as well.

-You get to save time and money you’d spend going to the mall.
 However, be careful about picking the right store.

 You should ideally go for one that offers free shipping and promises to deliver the products on time.